More Like This

 1 BHD = 2.65 USD

-Recommended: The simplest way to invoice your customers from your phone or laptop.
+Recommended: The simplest way to invoice your customers is from your phone or laptop.

 3- Omani Riyal Currency (OMR)

-Oman is also a country in the Arabian peninsula and is the 3rd most powerful country globally.
+Oman is also in the Arabian peninsula and the 3rd most powerful country globally.

 The currency’s purchasing power is so high that the country issues half of OMR and 1/4th of OMR banknotes.
 Oman has a developed economy and boasts a high standard of living.